oliver-oloughlin/kvdex/README.md

 ### updateOne()

 Update the first matching document from the KV store.
-It optionally takes the same `options` argument as `updateMany()` but also allows an `upsert` option, which will create a new document containing the update contents if no existing match is found.
-If no options are given, `getOne()` will retrieve the first document in the collection.
+It optionally takes the same `options` argument as `updateMany()`.
+If no options are given, `updateOne()` will update the first document in the collection.

 ```ts
 // Updates the first user document and sets name = 67